isgulkov/rsa-prep/README.md

 3. Signature schemes: `RSASSA-PSS`, `RSASSA-PKCS1-v1_5`;
 4. PGP-like RSA-based hybrid encryption feature:
    1. A block cypher (AES256 with a mode that's secure and well-supported by GPG);
-   2. RSA-based key derivation scheme (?);
-   3. Back-and-forward support of GPG's encrypted messages;
+   2. Back-and-forward support of GPG's encrypted messages;
 5. Support an elliptic curve (or a couple) in addition to RSA.

 ##### Compatibility with real-world applications

-1. GPG (OpenPGP standard):
+1. GPG (and OpenPGP standard):
-   1. import/export of its keys (public and private), etc;
+   1. Import/export of its keys (public and private), etc;
-   2. A compression algorithm (ZIP or BZIP2);
+   2. PGP key ids (long and short) and fingerprints;
+   3. A compression algorithm (Deflate in ZIP format, or whatever GPG supports — might start with something easier like LZ77 or LZW);
+   4. A key derivation function (Scrypt?), symmetric encryption by passphrase;
+   5. Passphrase-protected key repository;
+   6. Architecture with primitives as plug-ins:
+      - public-key: RSA, ECDH, ECDSA ... (shouldn't this be split more, e.g. into signatures and key exchange?
+The interfaces seem pretty different);
+      - symmetric cypher: AES, AES-256, ...;
+      - cryptographic hash: SHA-256, ...;
+      - key-derivation function: Scrypt, ...;
+      - lossless compression: none, Deflate (ZIP), ...;
 2. SSL/TLS (???):
    1. reading X.509 certificates;
    2. interoperability with OpenSSL (`.pem`, `.der` and shit);
-   3. key exchange (?).
+   3. handshake, key exchange (?).

 ##### Security features

 1. Secure memory:
    1. compiler-proof memory erasure (at least in destructors);
    2. protection against swaps;
-   3. guarded heap allocations (through a C++11-style custom allocator);
+   3. guarded heap allocations (through a C++11-style custom allocator?);
-2. Sourcing additional entropy from user environment.
+2. Sourcing additional entropy from user environment;
+3. Blinding values against timing attacks.

 ### Goals